CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-To record clear and helpful messages adding what changed and why.
+To make clear and helpful messages adding what changed and why.

 ## Question 18